 How will you be able to tell you've improved?
 Simple.
 Find a long rolling stretch of uphill nearby - more than two kilometres would be ideal.
 Time yourself going up it full gas.
 Write down your time.
 Read on.

 1. Find your broleur

 Riding solo has its merits.
 It provides an opportunity to concentrate or contemplate.
 A welcome break from a screaming toddler or a distraction from the demands of work.
-But if you're going to derive full satisfaction from your inevitable performance improvement, you're going to need a broleur.
-Someone to share your pain, listen to you drone on and on about tedious stuff like power zones (it helps if they're as hopelessly hooked on riding as you) and most importantly, someone to marvel at your gains.
+But if you're going to derive full satisfaction from your inevitable performance improvement, you're going to need a broleur (male/female/would rather not say).
+Someone to share your pain, listen to you drone on and on about tedious stuff like power zones and most importantly, someone to marvel at your gains.
+It helps if they're as hopelessly hooked on riding as you.

 2. Stretch it out

 This is one of the easiest ones to do.
 Most of us can stretch without breaking sweat.
 It takes less than three minutes.
 So why is it always the first one to lapse?
 Maybe because it takes so little effort.
 There's no adrenalin rush, no edifying burn and no immediate payback.

 In the spirit of expending 20% of the effort for 80% of the gains, we'll make it easy for you.
 Don't bother before a ride - the limited range of movement involved in cycling means you're unlikely to strain anything if you set off at a gentle pace.
 But do make sure you stretch out the moment you get back, before you even get changed.
 Just stretch your hamstrings.
 One minute each leg.
 Try undoing your shoes without bending at the knee, sit down and lean forward to take your socks off, or repeatedly drop the soap in the shower.